mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 8 July 2022 - add a bunch of annotations to 08
 * 6 July 2022 - course launched on ZTM Academy with videos for sections 00-07! 🚀 - https://dbourke.link/ZTMPyTorch
 * 1 July 2022 - add annotations and images for 08
 * 30 June 2022 - add annotations for 08